weaveworks/weave/site/using-weave/service-management.md

 You can combine the service export and service import features to establish connectivity between applications and services residing on disjointed networks, even if those networks are separated by firewalls and have overlapping IP ranges.

-Each network imports its services into Weave, while at the same time, exports from Weave any services that are required by its applications.
+Each network imports its services into Weave Net, while at the same time, exports from Weave Net any services that are required by its applications.
 In this scenario, there are no application containers (although, there could be).
-Weave is acting as an address translation and routing facility, and uses the Weave container network as an intermediary.
+Weave Net is acting as an address translation and routing facility, and uses the Weave container network as an intermediary.

-Expanding on the [netcat example](/site/using-weave/deploying-applications.md), you can also import an additional netcat service running on `$HOST3` into Weave via `$HOST1`.
+Expanding on the [netcat example](/site/using-weave/deploying-applications.md), you can also import an additional netcat service running on `$HOST3` into Weave Net via `$HOST1`.

 Begin importing the service onto `$HOST2` by first exposing the application network:

     host2$ weave expose
     10.2.1.3

-Then add a NAT rule which routes traffic from the `$HOST2` network (i.e. anything which can connect to `$HOST2`) to the service endpoint on the Weave network:
+Then add a NAT rule which routes traffic from the `$HOST2` network (for example, anything that can connect to `$HOST2`) to the service endpoint on the Weave network:

     host2$ iptables -t nat -A PREROUTING -p tcp -i eth0 --dport 4433 \
            -j DNAT --to-destination 10.2.1.3:3322